Bull Allen (soldier): Military career

 Allen enlisted in the Second Australian Imperial Force on 19 April 1940.
 As a stretcher-bearer destined for the 2/5th Battalion, Allen left for the Middle East in September 1940.
-He was nicknamed "Bull" for the way he charged through the opposition when playing with the battalion in Australian Rules football.
+He was nicknamed "Bull" for the way he charged through the opposition when playing with the battalion in Australian rules football.

 Allen saw action in the Western Desert Campaign early in 1941 and was shown to be reliable, but in early April was admitted with "anxiety neurosis" to hospital.
 He rejoined his battalion in time for the Syria–Lebanon Campaign where he attended to casualties all night under fire on 10–11 July 1941 near Khalde and walked for 10 km the next morning to get transport.

 After serving in Ceylon (now Sri Lanka) Allen's battalion returned to Australia in August 1942, then in October sailing for Papua.
-Allen rescued wounded soldiers under fire around Crystal Creek on the 7 and 8 February 1943 for which he was awarded the Military Medal.
+Allen rescued wounded soldiers under fire around Crystal Creek on the 7 and 8 February 1943 for which he was awarded the Military Medal. — the citation stating: ‘Private Allen’s bearing and his untiring efforts in tending the wounded and helping with rations and stores were an inspiration’.

 On 30 July 1943, at Mount Tambu, Allen safely rescued twelve United States soldiers and was later awarded the Silver Star—the citation stating: "Private Allen’s bearing and his untiring efforts in tending the wounded and helping with rations and stores were an inspiration".
-Allen returned to Australia in September 1943, his behaviour becoming unstable; in February he assaulted an officer and was demoted.
-He was medically discharged on 10 September 1944.
+Allen returned to Australia in September 1943, his behaviour becoming unstable; in February, he assaulted an officer and was demoted.
+He was medically discharged on 10 September 1944 due to 'constitutional temperamental instability' with 'anxiety symptoms', in addition to several bouts of malaria.

 Later life

 Temporarily losing the power of speech, Allen lived with an uncle while recovering.
-He married in 1949 and worked as a labourer and at the Ballarat Base Hospital as a medical orderly.
+He married Jean Elizabeth Floyd, a former army nurse, in 1949.
+Allen worked as a labourer and then at the Ballarat Base Hospital as a medical orderly.
 Allen also worked at Sovereign Hill demonstrating a horse-drawn Chilean quartz-crushing mill for tourists.

 Allen died on 11 May 1982 at Sovereign Hill of diabetes and a heart attack.
+He is survived by his wife, daughter and three sons.

+Legacy

+The song "The Ballad Of Bull" by Swedish power metal band Sabaton, from their 2014 album Heroes, is about Allen and his actions in the Battle of Mount Tambu.